Inclusive Work Environments For The LGBTQ+ Community 🏳️🌈

 Less than half of LGBTQ staff say that senior managers in their workplace demonstrate visible commitment to lesbian, gay and bi equality.

-So as an employer, what can you do to support your LGBTQ employees?
+As an employer what can you do to support your LGBTQ employees?

 Develop clear policies